ebonfowl/DuckWorks/README.md

    - tiktoken
    - PyQt

-**Note:** This project uses its own conda environment located in a `.conda/` folder within the working directory.
+**Note:** This project uses its own conda environment with a `.conda/` folder inside the working directory that contains the python interpreter.
 This is a standard conda environment set up, but all batch files will refer to that folder to execute the GUI script so you must have your environment set up in the same way to take advantage of the batch files.

 **Coming Soon:** Windows executable with compiled C++ binaries!
 (No more conda stuff)